-U.S. immigration law comes, primarily, from the Immigration and Nationality Act (“INA”).
+U.S. immigration law comes primarily from the Immigration and Nationality Act (INA).
 The INA requires all immigration applicants, including naturalization applicants, to pass a criminal background check.
-USCIS is not a law enforcement agency, unlike its sister agencies ICE and U.S. Customs and Border Protection (“CBP,” the agency in charge of border patrol).
+USCIS is not a law enforcement agency, unlike its sister agencies ICE and U.S. Customs and Border Protection (CBP).
 However, it does enforce the criminal background check requirements of the INA.
 Having a criminal background means that USCIS can deny your citizenship application.

 If you’re worried about issues in your past, you can check your admissibility before you apply.
 If you’re clear and ready to apply, you can use the same tool to prepare and file your forms quickly and easily.

 Not paying debts can give USCIS a reason to deny your application for Citizenship by Naturalization.
 USCIS looks for financial obligations that, in its view, can reflect on your moral character.
 For example, failure to pay taxes or child support can hurt your chances of approval and give USCIS a reason to deny your application.
 You may need to take care of outstanding debts before applying for Citizenship by Naturalization.